-The 14 graduating seniors in the St. Kate’s Apparel, Merchandising and Design program distinguished themselves beyond just their record-setting number this spring.
+The 14 graduating seniors in the St. Kate’s Apparel, Merchandising and Design (AMD) program distinguished themselves beyond just their record-setting number this spring.

 The group turned an innocent question from President Roloff – “could you make me something purple?” into a client-driven capsule collection that was unveiled at the student-led Fashion Association’s annual showcase, Katwalk, May 18.
 President Roloff commissioned the students to create four looks for her and covered the costs of the designs, as well as donated to the student club.

 Anupama Pasricha, AMD department chair and professor, invited Roloff to class for a discussion about her aesthetic and preferences – from fabrics to zippers vs buttons to what designers she currently favors.